stackabletech/stackable-utils/release/README.md

 ./release/create-release-candidate-branch.sh -t 25.3.0-rc1 -w operators # Only add the -p flag after testing locally first

 # merge the PR branches, once the necessary changes have been made (e.g. cherry-picked from main)
-./release/create-release-candidate-merge.sh -t 25.3.0-rc1 -w operators # N.B. there exists *no* dry-run option for the merge step
+./release/merge-release-candidate.sh -t 25.3.0-rc1 -w operators # Only add the -p flag after testing locally first

 # tag the merge commit
-./release/create-release-candidate-tag.sh -t  25.3.0-rc1 -w operators # Only add the -p flag after testing locally first
+./release/tag-release-candidate.sh -t  25.3.0-rc1 -w operators # Only add the -p flag after testing locally first

 # monitor the GH actions that build the operator images for success
 # build failures are not yet sent to the #notifications-container-images channel yet.